-After spending years working for someone else, you might decide that you’ve got the experience, the connections, the tools and the training - to go out on your own.
+After spending years working for someone else, you might decide that you’ve got the experience, the connections, the tools, and the training to go out on your own.
 You’re ready for a new challenge – but where do you start?
 The answer is a carpentry business plan.

-As a tradesperson, you’re no stranger to hard work – this is a good thing because starting a carpentry business isn’t easy.
+As a carpenter, you’re no stranger to hard work.
+This is a great start because starting a carpentry business isn’t easy.
 Your experience and knowledge as a carpenter or builder will provide a solid foundation to get you started, but you’ll need new skills as a business owner too.

 This guide is specifically for tradespeople thinking about starting a carpentry business or working as a self-employed building contractor.
 It’s packed full of information, templates and steps – everything you need to know about turning your hands-on skills into a successful and profitable carpentry business.